 While zero-knowledge Appchains offer compelling advantages, they come with trade-offs.
 Proof generation requires significant computational resources, making sequencer infrastructure more expensive than traditional Appchains.
 The technology is also newer and more complex, with a smaller pool of developers experienced in ZK circuit design and optimization.

-However, for applications where scalability, privacy, or verifiable computation are critical requirements, ZK-powered frameworks represent the cutting edge of Appchain technology in 2026.
-As the technology matures and tooling improves, we can expect an increasing proportion of new Application Specific Blockchain to incorporate zero-knowledge proofs in their architecture.
+For applications where scalability, privacy, or verifiable computation are critical requirements, ZK-powered frameworks are the most advanced Appchain option available in 2026.
+As the technology matures and tooling improves, a growing proportion of new Application Specific Blockchains will incorporate zero-knowledge proofs in their architecture.

 Success Stories: Production Appchains and What Frameworks They Chose

-The theoretical benefits of Appchains are enticing, but looking at actual implementations gives us priceless information on how these frameworks function in production and where they best suit.
+The theoretical benefits of Appchains are clear, but looking at actual implementations shows how these frameworks perform in production and where each fits best.

 dYdX: Cosmos SDK for DeFi Sovereignty